Funded by

 Results

-The expected results of Improve project will be reflected in:
+The expected results of Improve project are reflected in:

-1. Improved ability to better manage intercultural dynamics within the work environment.
+1. An improved ability to better manage intercultural dynamics within the work environment.

-2. Improved ability to propose experimentation of innovative solutions.
+2. An improved ability to propose experimentation of innovative solutions.

-In particular, participants are expected to acquire or improve the following skills:
+In particular, participants acquired and/or improved the following skills:

-– capacity to cope with an European dimension of training
+• capacity to cope with a European dimension of training